IARC-CSU/GCO-themes/README.md

 ```
 bower install
 ```
-* to start using css, open terminal
+* to start using css, install Compass and
 ```
 compass watch
 ```